Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: AI Technology: State of the Art

 \subsubsection{Reinforcement Learning}

 In Reinforcement Learning (RL), there is no need to define the target outcomes.
 This method is based on the concept of environment interaction which means that an agent directly interacts with the surrounding environment, sense the states and select appropriate actions \cite{40}.
 As a result, the agent can get a reward after an action is taken.
-The aim of the agent is to accumulate the long-term reward as much as possible that corresponds the objective in wireless networks, such as system throughput optimization.
-The most popular RL technique is Q-learning that uses the Q functions to adjust its policy to seek an optimal solution via trial and error without the need of prior environment knowledge.
-This concept can be applied to wireless scenarios where the system model is hard to find due to the lack of mathematical formulation, such as real time network optimization \cite{41}, mobile computation offloading \cite{42}.
+The aim of the agent is to maximize the long-term reward that corresponds an objective in wireless networks, such as system throughput optimization.
+The most popular RL technique is Q-learning that uses the Q-functions to adjust its policy to seek an optimal solution via trial and error without the need of prior environment knowledge.
+This concept can be applied to wireless scenarios where the system model is hard to find due to the lack of mathematical formulation, such as real time network optimization and mobile computation offloading \cite{55}.